-4.3.12.5 IMVConnection Interface (IMVConnection.java) org.trustedcomputinggroup.tnc.ifimv public interface IMVConnection connection.
+4.3.12.9 IMVConnection Interface (IMVConnection.java) org.trustedcomputinggroup.tnc.ifimv public interface IMVConnection

+Interface IMVConnection

+The IMV and TNCS use this IMVConnection object to refer to the network connection when delivering messages and performing other operations relevant to the network connection.
 This helps ensure that IMV messages are sent to the right TNCC and IMCs, helps ensure that the IMV Action Recommendation is associated with the right endpoint, and helps the IMV match up messages from IMCs with any state the IMV may be maintaining from earlier parts of that IMC-IMV conversation (even extending across multiple Integrity Check Handshakes in a single network connection).